KDE/sink/docs/storage.md

 ```

 The resource can be effectively removed from disk (besides configuration),
-by deleting the `$RESOURCE_IDENTIFIER` directory and everything it contains.
+by deleting the directories matching `$RESOURCE_IDENTIFIER*` and everything they contain.

 #### Design Considerations
 * The stores are split by buffertype, so a full scan (which is done by type), doesn't require filtering by type first.
 The downside is that an additional lookup is required to get from revision to the data.